 Favorite Sports Team: I am a KU alum, so Jayhawks all the way.
 I’m also a big KC Chiefs and Royals fan as well.

-Favorite Food: I will eat pretty much anything, but you can never go wrong with burger and a beer.
+Favorite Food: I will eat pretty much anything, but you can never go wrong with a burger and a beer.

 One Fun Fact About Yourself: While in college I took a semester off to work my way through the resort industry in Jamaica.
 I spent a few months facilitating events and parties for resort guests while enjoying the island life.
-I made some incredible memories and learned a lot about what it means to focus on the end user for any project or sales effort.
+I made some incredible memories and learned a lot about what it means to focus on the end-user for any project or sales effort.